1.1 Chambers is committed to applying the principles of equality, diversity and inclusion in all aspects of its work and recruitment.

 The Flexible Working Policy for employees of Chambers is also available from HR and can be found in the STAFFHR Sharepoint Folder.

 (f) The recruitment of staff

-Chambers will take the following positive action to support this policy:-
+Chambers will take the following actions to support this policy:

-(a) In recruitment Chambers will take steps to try and attract applications from both sexes and all races and will ensure that there are equal opportunities in all stages of the recruitment process.
+(a) During recruitment Chambers will take steps to try and attract applications from both sexes, all races and those with disabilities and will ensure that there are equal opportunities in all stages of the recruitment process.

 (b) Promotion within Chambers will be based solely on merit.

 (c) Clerks will ensure that all work is offered equally to those of similar skills and experience (subject to availability) and will take the necessary action under the BSB Code of Conduct should any professional client seek to unfairly influence the use of a particular barrister or decline to use a barrister on discriminatory grounds.